How many pairs of homologous chromosomes do humans typically have... | Channels for Pearson+

 1

-Recall the typical number of chromosomes in humans: Humans have a total of 46 chromosomes in their somatic cells, which are organized into pairs.
+Recall the total number of chromosomes in a typical human cell: Humans have 46 chromosomes in total.

-Determine the number of homologous pairs: Since humans have 46 chromosomes, they are organized into 23 pairs of homologous chromosomes.
-This includes 22 pairs of autosomes and 1 pair of sex chromosomes.
+Determine how these chromosomes are organized: In humans, these 46 chromosomes are organized into 23 pairs.

-Differentiate between autosomes and sex chromosomes: Autosomes are the non-sex chromosomes, and humans have 22 pairs of these.
-The 23rd pair consists of the sex chromosomes, which determine the sex of the individual (XX for females and XY for males).
+Identify the nature of these pairs: Each pair consists of one chromosome from the mother and one from the father, making them homologous.

-Conclude with the correct number of homologous pairs: Therefore, humans typically have 23 pairs of homologous chromosomes, which includes both autosomes and sex chromosomes.
+Conclude the number of homologous chromosome pairs: Since humans have 23 pairs of chromosomes, the correct answer is 23 pairs of homologous chromosomes.

 Watch next